• Skip to primary navigation

 Home » Recipes » Main Course

-Whole Food Plant-Based Chili (Slow Cooker)
+Whole Food Plant-Based Quinoa Chili (Slow Cooker)

 Published: Nov 9, 2021 .
-Modified: Jun 2, 2022 by Allie
+Modified: Jan 12, 2025 by Allie

 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-This whole food plant-based chili uses two types of beans and quinoa to give it a hearty texture.
+This whole-food plant-based chili uses two types of beans and quinoa to give it a hearty texture.
 Simmer everything together in a slow cooker with some delightful spices for an easy filling dinner.
 It thickens up after hours of cooking creating: a fuss-free, oil-free, and gluten-free meal.

 Vegan quinoa chili in a bowl with avocado and cilantro.